Spanish Sentence Starters and Filler Words (Muletillas): The Grease of the Language Gears

 Ni Modo Que

 “No way that…”, or “No way in hell that…”.
 “Modo” literally means “way” so this one is pretty intuitive.
-It’s never just used on its own like “No way!” is in English, something always follows it and that something will always involve the subjunctive (click me if you need help with that).
+It’s never just used on its own like “No way!” is in English, something always follows it and that something will always involve the subjunctive.
 Examples:

 “¡Ni modo que vaya a hablar con ella!” = “Like hell I’m going to talk to her!”

-“Ni modo que yo puede ir contigo, lo siento” = “No way can I go with you, sorry.”
+“Ni modo que yo pueda ir contigo, lo siento” = “No way can I go with you, sorry.”

 Sin Embargo

-Frequently used while someone is shaking their finger at you, haha.
+This is frequently used while someone is shaking their finger at you.
 They’ll acknowledge your point, quite aware that they’re about to invalidate it, and then say “sin embargo” right before they do so.
 As such:

-“Entiendo que queso no es tan furte que el acero, pero sin embargo voy a hacer un carro de él.” = “I understand that cheese isn’t as strong as steel, but nevertheless I’m going to make a car out of it.”
+“Entiendo que el queso no es tan furte como el acero, pero sin embargo voy a hacer un carro con él.” = “I understand that cheese isn’t as strong as steel, but nevertheless I’m going to make a car out of it.”

-“Admito que pagué por una docena, más o menos, de prostitutas con fondos del estado, ¡pero sin embargo aún creo que esté adecuado estar El Presidente!” = “I acknowledge that I did pay for a dozen or so prostitutes with state funds, but nonetheless I still think I’m fit to be President!”
+“Admito que pagué por más o menos una docena de prostitutas con fondos del estado, ¡pero sin embargo aún creo que soy adecuado para ser El Presidente!” = “I acknowledge that I did pay for a dozen or so prostitutes with state funds, but nonetheless I still think I’m fit to be President!” (for those who don’t get it, that’s Silvio Berlusconi there on the left)

 Menos Mal Que